Industry Insights

 Every consignment a freight carrier moves carries a value.
 Goods are worth something.
 And the business that sent those goods either has coverage for them or it doesn't.

 Most don't — not properly.
-The gap between what carrier liability covers and what shippers assume they're covered for is significant.
-Most shippers on a carrier's long tail — the SMEs and mid-market businesses that make up 80–94% of most transport companies' account base — have no meaningful insurance on their freight.
+In Australia, most road freight carriers operate as "not a common carrier," which means their liability is defined by the fine print on their consignment notes rather than by statute.
+The gap between what that liability actually covers and what shippers assume they're covered for is significant.
+Shippers on a carrier's long tail — the SMEs and mid-market accounts that make up the majority of most transport companies' books — typically have no meaningful insurance on their freight at all.

-The revenue model is straightforward.
-The proof points are real.
-So what separates the carriers generating $365,000 a year from the ones generating nothing?
+The commercial model is straightforward.
+So what separates carriers generating meaningful revenue from carriers generating none?

 Activation.

-A carrier that offers freight cover as an opt-in — something a shipper can select if they choose — will see low take-up.
+A carrier that offers cover as an opt-in — something a shipper can select if they happen to notice it — will see low take-up.
 Shippers don't think about insurance at the point of booking.
-They're thinking about delivery time and cost.
+They're thinking about delivery time and price.
 Optional cover gets ignored.

-That gap between opt-in and embedded-as-standard is the difference between a product that generates modest occasional revenue and one that generates a predictable income stream on every consignment.
+That gap between opt-in and embedded-as-standard is the difference between an occasional side revenue and a predictable income stream on every consignment.

 "Our CFO will never approve this."